pluralsh/documentation/pages/02-getting-started/02-how-to-use/05-controllers.md

 ---
-title: Setting Up Ingress on a Cluster
+title: Set up ingress on a cluster
 description: Setting up your edge networking on a cluster, and learn a bit about GlobalServices and Add-Ons
 ---